BerkeleyAutomation/RobotToolChanger/README.md

 After Raspbian is installed we will need to add the main program and the [reset button program](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/master/rebootUsingButton.py) to the raspberryPi autostart using crontab ([tip](https://raspberrypi.stackexchange.com/questions/8734/execute-script-on-start-up)).

-The tool and the remote computer **must** be connected to the same router, and are able to communicate (check using ping).
+The tool and the remote computer **must** be connected to the same router, and be able to communicate (check using ping).
 Make sure the same network is used when the raspberryPi starts ([tip](https://raspi.tv/2017/how-to-auto-connect-your-raspberry-pi-to-a-hidden-ssid-wifi-network)).

 ### Camera-tool
-The Camera-tool utilize a raspberryPi camera [PiCamera](http://a.co/cbe3Pey).
+The Camera-tool utilizes a raspberryPi camera [PiCamera](http://a.co/cbe3Pey).
 The camera is capable of capturing RGB and IR images.

 CAD design of the Camera-tool can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/CAD/Camera%20Tool), and electrical drawing [here](https://github.com/BerkeleyAutomation/RobotToolChanger/tree/supportingDocuments/ElectricalDrawings).

-The Camera-tool acts as a server and wait for an image request.
+The Camera-tool acts as a server and waits for an image request.
 The Program running on the Camera-tool raspberryPi can be found [here](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/master/sendImageByRequest.py).
 To get an image from the Camera-tool we use a remote computer connected to the same network, and run [this](https://github.com/BerkeleyAutomation/RobotToolChanger/blob/remoteComputer/imageRequest.py) program.
 For example:
 ```